stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 **Test run**

 The queue stats looks solid.
 A small fluctuation on the chart is nominal.
-All systems have to run maintenance in background, so it is completely fine to have those chart for ThingsBoard monolith deployment.
+All systems have to run maintenance in background, so it is completely fine to have those chart for GridLinks monolith deployment.

 The API usage shows about 10 hours and 1.1B data points processed.